VisCog/ArgusShapes/README.md

 ## Installation

+> :warning: ArgusShapes requires scikit-image 0.13.
+To get the same results as the paper, it is recommended
+> that you install the exact version for all software packages listed in requirements.txt.
+You may want to
+> do this in a clean Python venv, conda environment, or Docker container.

 Make sure you are running Python 3!

 Before you get started, make sure you have NumPy and Cython installed: